boli32/QuestTracker/README.md

 #### Lunar Cycles

 Each calendar includes options for tracking lunar phases.
 The lunar cycle will display key phases, such as the below and are setting specific.
-There are no current plans to incorporate multiple moons at this time for settings such as Dragonlance.
+Each Calander can have multiple moons and their lunar cycle including their custom phases is displayed along with the weather.

 * New Moon
 * Waxing Crescent